papivot/pace-docs/pks-bootcamp-prep.en.md

 > `gem install cf-uaac`
  * Curl
  * jq
- * om - The required binary can be deployed [here](https://github.com/pivotal-cf/om/releases)
+ * om - The required binary can be downloaded [here](https://github.com/pivotal-cf/om/releases)

  - [ ] PKS tile deployed with at least one plan that has the ability to deploy K8s clusters with `Allow privilaged` setting enabled.